Hiring a Paralegal or Notary for Immigration Cases: Risks Vs. Savings

 Lawyers and accredited representatives can go to immigration-related interviews and court hearings with you.
 They can make appointments with immigration officers and work on your case with them and with government attorneys without you having to be there.
 Lawyers generally have more knowledge and training than accredited representatives but usually charge more.

-Paralegals can prepare your paperwork, but cannot go to court or immigration interviews with you.
+Paralegals can prepare your paperwork, but cannot go to immigration court and represent you in deportation (removal) proceedings or to immigration interviews with you.
 They also can't go to an immigration office to discuss your case with officers and supervisors like lawyers can.
 Paralegals did not go to law school and can't give you legal advice.

 Notaries and "immigration consultants," if they are not also paralegals or lawyers, have no legal training to either fill out paperwork or represent you in court.
 If they are bonded, then at least they have some financial backup to pay you if they make mistakes on your case.
 Notaries and consultants cannot represent you either in court or at the immigration office.